 Nicotine Patches for Nicotine Addiction

 It’s an unfortunate fact that many smokers, although they don’t like smoking and wish they didn’t have to do it, find the prospect of quitting very difficult.
-Therefore it’s understandable that they seek help in how to stop smoking.
+Therefore it’s understandable that they seek help in how to stop smoking – including using nicotine patches .

-In theory all they have to do is to stub out their last cigarette and – that’s it!
+In theory, all that smokers need to do is to stub out their last cigarette and – that’s it!
 Henceforth and forever, they’re non-smokers again.
 Or, to put it another way, they will have regained the happy state (other things being equal) that they were in before they started smoking and can once again live their lives without needing to poison themselves with tobacco smoke all the time.

 In practice, however, as I am well aware, many smokers find the prospect of never smoking again almost intolerable.
 So they experience genuine difficulty in quitting and seek help.